MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Abstract

 \section{Abstract}

 Scientific progress increasingly depends on synthesizing knowledge across vast literature, yet most experimental data remains trapped in semi-structured formats that resist systematic extraction and analysis.
 Here, we present \matskraft, a computational framework that automatically extracts and integrates materials science knowledge from tabular data at unprecedented scale.
-Our approach transforms tables into graph-based representations processed by constraint-driven GNNs that encode scientific principles directly into model architecture. \matskraft{} significantly outperforms state-of-the-art large language models, achieving F1 scores of 88.68 for property extraction and 71.35 for composition extraction, while processing data $19$-$496\times$ faster than them (compared to the slowest and the fastest models, respectively) with modest hardware requirements.
-Applied to nearly 69,000 tables from more than 47,000 research publications, we construct a comprehensive database containing over 535,000 entries, including 104,000 compositions that expand coverage beyond major existing databases, pending manual validation.
+Our approach transforms tables into graph-based representations processed by constraint-driven GNNs that encode scientific principles directly into model architecture. \matskraft{} significantly outperforms contemporary frontier large language models, achieving F1 scores of 89.33 for property extraction and 71.35 for composition extraction, while processing data $6$-$496\times$ faster---compared to the fastest and the slowest models, respectively---with modest hardware requirements.
+Applied to 66,267 tables from more than 45,500 research publications, we construct a comprehensive database containing 509,281 entries, including 104,000 compositions that expand coverage beyond major existing databases.
 This systematic approach reveals previously overlooked materials with distinct property combinations and enables data-driven discovery of composition-property relationships forming the cornerstone of materials and scientific discovery.